-DC Output Wiring Methods

-DL105 DC output circuits are high-performance MOSFET switches with low on-resistance and fast switching times.
+DC Output Wiring Methods DL105 DC output circuits are high-performance MOSFET switches with low on-resistance and fast switching times.
 Please note the following characteristics which are unique to the DC output type:

 - There is only one electrical common for all eight outputs, even though there are three common terminals.
 All eight outputs belong to one bank. - The output switches are current-sinking only.
 However, you can still use different DC voltages from one load to another. - The output circuit inside the PLC requires external power.
-The supply (-) must be connected to a common terminal, and the supply (+) connects DL105 PLC User Manual, 3rd Ed.
-Rev. A the right-most terminal on the upper connector.
+The supply (-) must be connected to a common terminal, and the supply (+) connects the the right-most terminal on the upper connector.